Muscogee: Precontact

 At least 12,000 years ago, Native Americans or Paleo-Indians lived in what is today the Southern United States.
 Paleo-Indians in the Southeast were hunter-gatherers who pursued a wide range of animals, including megafauna, which became extinct following the end of the Pleistocene age.
 During the time known as the Woodland period, from 1000 BC to 1000 AD, locals developed pottery and small-scale horticulture of the Eastern Agricultural Complex.

-The Mississippian culture arose as the cultivation of maize from Mesoamerica led to agricultural surpluses and population growth.
+The Mississippian culture arose as the cultivation of corn (maize) from Mesoamerica led to agricultural surpluses and population growth.
 Increased population density gave rise to urban centers and regional chiefdoms.
 Stratified societies developed, with hereditary religious and political elites.
 This culture flourished in what is now the Midwestern, Eastern, and Southeastern United States from 800 to 1500, especially along the Mississippi River and its major tributaries.

 The early historic Muscogee were descendants of the Mississippian culture along the Tennessee River in modern Tennessee, Georgia, and Alabama.
 They may have been related to the Tama of central Georgia.
 Muscogee oral history describes a migration from places west of the Mississippi River, in which they eventually settled on the east bank of the Ocmulgee River.
-Here they waged war against other bands of Native American Indians, such as the Savanna, Ogeeche, Wapoo, Santee, Yamasee, Utina, Icofan, Patican and others, until at length they had overcome them.
+Here they waged war against other bands of Native American Indians, such as the Savanna, Ogeeche, Wapoo, Santee, Yamasee, Utina, Icofan, Patican and others, until at length they had overcome them, and absorbed some as confederates into their tribe.

 In the mid-16th century, when explorers from the Spanish made their first forays inland from the shores of the Gulf of Mexico, many political centers of the Mississippians were already in decline, or abandoned.
 The region is best described as a collection of moderately sized native chiefdoms (such as the Coosa chiefdom on the Coosa River), interspersed with completely autonomous villages and tribal groups.
 The earliest Spanish explorers encountered villages and chiefdoms of the late Mississippian culture, beginning on April 2, 1513, with Juan Ponce de León's landing in Florida.
 The 1526 Lucas Vázquez de Ayllón expedition in South Carolina also recorded encounters with these peoples.

 Muscogee people were gradually influenced by interactions and trade with the Europeans: trading or selling deer hides in exchange for European goods such as muskets, or alcohol.
 Secondly, the Spanish pressed them to identify leaders for negotiations; they did not understand government by consensus.